HERA-Team/rids/README.md

   * timestamp_last:           "     last          "                 "
   * feature_sets:  features etc defined in the feature module

+I'm trying to do proper unit testing, but so far haven't set it up properly.
+Currently, `run_ridstests.py` while in the *tests* subdirectory

 # SpectrumPeak
 Adds additional attributes and defines the feature_sets.
 Redefines reader/writer/info to